 35. Hop into one of the two pools at the Hamilton Fish Recreation Center on the Lower East Side—there's an Olympic-sized one for big kids and adults, and a wading pool for toddlers.
 FREE

 36. Prefer an uptown vibe?
-The pool at Highbridge Park includes two Olympic-sized pools, including one with a max depth of 2 feet.
+The pool at Highbridge Park includes two Olympic-sized pools; one has a max depth of just 2 feet.
 When you're waterlogged enough, dry off with a scenic walk over the park's namesake bridge, which connects Washington Heights and the Bronx.
 FREE

 You can't beat the view from the amazing Floating Pool.
 Photo courtesy of NYC Parks and Recreation

 38. Head to the gorgeous Barretto Point Park in the Bronx to visit the Floating Pool, NYC's only pool on a barge.
 FREE